TONAL ANATOMY 101

 It can be observed that tones which deviate dramatically from a natural timbre sound somewhat dissonant:

 Let’s tweak our Harmonic Tree diagram to reflect the Law of Harmonic Strength.
-We’ll adjust the length of the lines between harmonics so that each line-length is directly proportional to the decrease in harmonic strength.
+We’ll adjust the length of the lines between harmonics so that each line-length corresponds directly to the dilution of harmonic strength between two harmonics.
 Because 2 is barely weaker than 1, the line between them is short.
 Because 11 is far weaker than 7, the line between them is long.
-By this stipulation, we get the following map:
+After adjusting in this way, we get the following map:

 And here we have created a rough map of harmonic strength throughout the series, where any given harmonic’s strength is directly proportional to its proximity to the tonic.

-Just as with a regular tree, the base is strongest, but as the tree extends outwards, it splits and branches out.
-As it continues to divide into thinner and thinner branches, it grows increasingly complex until, at the upper-harmonics, we have a chaotic field of overlapping harmonics which is indistinguishable from Noise.
+Just as with an actual tree, the base is strongest, but as the tree extends outwards, it splits and branches out.
+As it continues to divide into thinner and thinner branches, it grows increasingly complex until, eventually, we reach a chaotic field of overlapping harmonics which is indistinguishable from Noise.
 The harmonic tree is rooted in the firm root of the tonic and gradually fractalizes into Noise at its farthest edges.